 - Mr Charles Pinchbeck (appointed by the SPAB Mills Section)

 - Mr Alan Stoyel (owner of a Foundation Collection)

 From the date of our conversion to a Charitable Incorporated Organisation, our accounts are visible on the website of the Charity Commission.
 Our financial history for the five years prior to that is accessible on this site.

 - To establish and maintain a permanent record repository for historical and contemporary material on traditional mills and milling;

 - To ensure the records are properly cared for in an appropriate environment and such conservation as may be required is provided;

 - To facilitate and encourage public inspection of the records and their use in research and learning;

 - To employ information technology to allow users not only to examine material remotely but also to add new relevant information online;

 - To comply in so far as is practicable with the appropriate standards for archives and to maintain the archive using sound financial and management principles.

-The policies of the Mills Archive Trust endeavour to meet The National Archives' Archive Service Accreditation Standard.
-In addition, the physical care of the archive will accord as closely as is practicable with British Standard PD5454:2012, Guidance for the storage and exhibition of archival materials.
+The Mills Archive Trust has been accredited by The National Archives, a form of national recognition indicating that we meet national standards relating to management and resourcing; the care of our unique collections and what we offer to our users.
+We attempt to ensure that the physical care of the archive accords as closely as is practicable with British Standard PD5454:2012, Guidance for the storage and exhibition of archival materials.
 This standard covers matters such as the site and structure of the repository; its security from fire, damp, unauthorised entry and vandalism; the control of its internal environment; and methods of storage and display.